Kursk submarine disaster: Rescue response

 The Northern Fleet duty officer notified the head of the fleet's search and rescue forces, Captain Alexander Teslenko, to stand by for orders.
-Teslenko's primary rescue ship was a 20-year-old former lumber carrier, Mikhail Rudnitsky, which had been converted to support submersible rescue operations.
+The primary rescue ship under Teslenko's command was a 20-year-old former lumber carrier, Mikhail Rudnitsky, which had been converted to support submersible rescue operations.
 Teslenko notified the ship's captain to be ready to depart on one hour's notice.
 Berthed at the primary Northern Fleet base at Severomorsk, the ship was equipped with two AS-34 and AS-32 Priz-class deep-submergence rescue vehicles, a diving bell, underwater video cameras, lifting cranes, and other specialised gear, but it was not equipped with stabilisers that could keep the vessel in position during stormy weather, so it could lower its rescue vessels only in calm seas.
 The Russian Navy had previously operated two s, each of which carried a pair of Poseidon-class DSRVs that could reach a depth of 693 m, but due to a lack of funds, the vessels had been held since 1994 in a Saint Petersburg yard for pending repairs.

 At 17:00, an Ilyushin Il-38 aircraft was dispatched.
 The crew spent three hours searching for Kursk, without success.
 At 18:00, more than six hours after the initial explosion, Kursk failed to complete a scheduled communication check.
 The Northern Fleet command became concerned and tried to contact the boat.
 After repeated failures, at 18:30, they began a search-and-rescue operation, dispatching additional aircraft to locate the submarine, which again failed to locate the boat on the surface.
 At 22:30, the Northern Fleet declared an emergency, and the exercise was stopped.
 Between 15 and 22 vessels of the Northern Fleet, including about 3,000 sailors, began searching for the submarine.
 The Mikhail Rudnitsky left port at 00:30.